sebbdk/Backsync/readme.md

 ## Run the example
-Download the source code and run the server/main.js then simply open up the client/index.html
+Download the source code and run the server/main.js then simply open up the client/index.html in a few browser tabs.

-you should now be able to use commands like:
+you should now be able to use commands in the browser console and see the changes printed back to you in the tabs that has the application open.

 ##add a new item to the global items
 ```javascript